Zoning Ordinance Update

 - Priority 3: Develop a plan and strategy for periodic review and revision of County ordinances by department to bring recommendations for change to the Board (including those that restrict residential owners).

 As a result, the changes to the ordinance generally allow more flexibility for property owners in all districts, agricultural, residential and commercial, to use their land.
-Uses may be allowed “by-right” meaning that the use would be permitted under zoning by administrative review and approval of a zoning permit.
-Other uses may be subject to a Special Exception (SE) by the Board of Zoning Appeals (BZA) or a Conditional Use Permit reviewed by the Planning Commission (PC) and approved by Board of Supervisors (BOS).
+Uses may be allowed “by-right” meaning that the use would be permitted under zoning by administrative review and approval of a zoning permit and/or commercial site plan.
+Other uses may be subject to a Special Exception (SE) by the Board of Zoning Appeals (BZA) or a Conditional Use Permit (CUP) reviewed by the Planning Commission (PC) and approved by Board of Supervisors (BOS).
 Special Exceptions and Conditional Use Permits require notification of adjoining property owners and Public Hearings prior to approval and these uses are not necessarily guaranteed to be permitted on a specific property.

 Presentations and Draft Documents